Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: Details about the quasi-momentum-dependent propagator

-Eq.~\eqref{eq:prop_mel_app} applies in many circuits studied in the literature, such as the brickwall circuits, where $\delta r = s = 2$, see Fig.~\ref{fig:rp_no_sym}.
-It also applies in the whole range of canonical geometries introduced in Ref.~\cite{duhClassificationSamegateQuantum2024}.
-In the circuits considered in the bulk of this paper (see Fig.~\ref{fig:rp_sym}), the spreading is faster, though; there $\delta r = 6$ and $s = 3$ and therefore more than $3$ terms in Eq.~\eqref{eq:prop_mel_gen} can be non-zero.
+Eq.~\eqref{eq:prop_mel_app} applies to many circuits studied in the literature, such as the brickwall circuits, where $\delta r = s = 2$, see Fig.~\ref{fig:rp_no_sym}.
+It also applies to the whole set of canonical geometries with 2-site nearest-neighbor gates introduced in Ref.~\cite{duhClassificationSamegateQuantum2024}.
+In the 3-site gate circuits considered in the bulk of this paper (see Fig.~\ref{fig:rp_sym}), the spreading is faster, though; there $\delta r = 6$ and $s = 3$ and therefore more than $3$ terms in Eq.~\eqref{eq:prop_mel_gen} can be non-zero.
 One can, however, use a trick described in the following section.